Lullabot/information-security-policy/access/passwords.md

 ## PINs, Passcodes and Passwords

 ### Policy
 Strong passwords should be used for access to any company accounts and services.
-We recommend creating passwords with a minimum of 16 characters and a combination of alpabetic, numeric and special characters.
+We recommend creating passwords with a minimum of 16 characters and a combination of alphabetic, numeric and special characters.

 ### Scope
 This policy applies to all Lullabot employees and contractors.